ppy/osu-wiki/news/2018/2018-02-26-project-loved-week-of-february-25th.md

 *written by ::Toy::{ user=2757689 }*

-If anyone remembers watching livestreams from old top player ::thelewa::{ user=475021 }, you may recognize this map as the song he used to end every stream. ::jesse1412::{ user=230116 }'s near perfect emulation of old-style ::Starrodkirby86::{ user=410 } and [mtmcl](https://osu.ppy.sh/users/5960) mapping is seen within throughout [Bandiria Travellers](https://osu.ppy.sh/beatmapsets/51391).
+If anyone remembers watching livestreams from old top player ::thelewa::{ user=475021 }, you may recognize this map as the song he used to end every stream. ::jesse1412::{ user=230116 }'s near perfect emulation of old-style ::Starrodkirby86::{ user=410 } and ::mtmcl::{ user=5960 } mapping is seen within throughout [Bandiria Travellers](https://osu.ppy.sh/beatmapsets/51391).
 Low AR, linear patterns, even the artist choice perfectly resembles an era of mapping very dear to those who enjoy old-style mapping.
 Leave the storyboard on, and shed a tear along with Susumu Hirasawa himself for this masterpiece of a map.

 [![](/wiki/shared/news/2018-02-26-project-loved-week-of-february-25th/osu/narcissus-at-oasis.jpg)](https://osu.ppy.sh/community/forums/topics/708904)